Yogurt Panna Cotta With Berry Sauce

 Pour the milk into a medium saucepan.
 Sprinkle the gelatin over it and let it stand, without stirring, for 5 minutes to allow the gelatin to soften and hydrate.

-Place the saucepan over medium heat; cook, stirring frequently, until the milk is hot but not boiling, and the gelatin has dissolved.
+Place the saucepan over medium heat and cook, stirring frequently, until the milk is hot but not boiling, and the gelatin has dissolved.
 Stir in 1/4 cup of the sugar and the salt, until they have dissolved.
 Remove from the heat, then stir in the vanilla extract.
 Cool for 15 minutes at room temperature.

 Per Serving: Calories 130; Total Fat 5g (Sat Fat 3g); Protein 4g; Carb 19g; Fiber 0g; Cholesterol 10mg; Sodium 100mg: Sugars 18g